hyperdriveguy/pokecrystal-buildmus/README.md

 Building the repo as is will show off the songs in the title screen and main menu.

 Adding any new music in `audio.asm` should use the `.music` extension.

+Building depends on Musescore to turn the `*.mscz` into `*.musicxml`.
+If you want a similar setup, but for some reason do not wish to install Musescore, delete the `%.mscz` pattern rule and have `make clean` not delete `*.musicxml`.

 ### Pokémon Crystal [![Build Status][travis-badge]][travis]

 This is a disassembly of Pokémon Crystal.